• Skip to primary navigation

 The ingredient list is short, but every piece plays a part.
 Use good potatoes, real butter, and fresh garlic for the best results.

-• Yukon Gold Potatoes – Creamy and rich, they mash beautifully without needing a ton of butter or cream.
+• Yukon Gold Potatoes - Creamy and rich, they mash beautifully without needing a ton of butter or cream, a Canadian-developed variety prized for its naturally buttery flavor.

-• Garlic Cloves – Peeled and added whole to cook with the potatoes.
-They soften and mellow out perfectly.
+• Garlic Cloves - Peeled and added whole to cook with the potatoes.
+They soften and mellow out perfectly during the Instant Pot's 10-minute high-pressure cook.

 • Butter - Salted or unsalted, stirred in at the end for richness.